-In the last few weeks, we are getting more and more questions from parents for third-grade children who are struggling in write, understand reading, understand math questions.
+In the last few weeks, we have been getting more and more questions from parents of third-grade children who are struggling with write, understanding reading, and understanding math questions.

 “I am concerned with my son writing in complete sentences.
 He can tell me complete sentences.
 It knows how to write it on paper“Concern parent, Florida